qduong42/42_minitalk/readme.md

 ### Running the program

-After running make, execute `./server` from the project root.
-Open another terminal in the same folder 42_minitalk/srcs and run `./client PID [message]`
+After running make, execute `./server` from the same folder.
+You should see `Server pid: X` Open another terminal in the same folder 42_minitalk/srcs and run `./client X [message-to-send]`

 ## Details about the project: